opreabogdan1/Proiect-practic-TM/README.md

 Product risks:

-- Validation constraints on the fields might might be too restrictive to the end user.
+- Validation constraints on the fields might be too restrictive to the end user.

 ### 2.2 Test analysis